 As the master of free trade, Smith states the greatest position is derived when economics are held unencumbered by the state and other states.
 Hence a moral production is greatly increased free from the yoke of taxes which in reality are protectionist to a degree.

 Simply, a comparative advantage is discovered in a market.
 The most efficient producers should produce the good or service regardless of nationality.
 All is guided by an unseen invisible hand.
 Labor is absorbed in other markets of the inefficient producers as soldiers who return from war.
 This reflects a true self adjusting economy.

 Maynard Keynes published his general theory of labor, interest, and money in 1936.
-In simple analysis, the level of efficiency demands for consumers and producer's goods may either fall short or exceed in economic ability to produce.
+In simple analysis, the level of efficiency demands for consumers and producer's goods may either fall short or exceed in economic ability to produce (Keynes 1936).
 The first case yields unemployment and depression.
 The second case where demands exceed production yields inflation.

 This analysis is based on the purchasing power of an economy, consumers, and over the counter purchasing.
 The national income is a functional determinant for the demand curve.
 Overall demand for producers goods, capital goods, depend on profit prospects and financing of capital products.

 Keynes is more active in the public policy area especially in the reducing of inflation.
 Lowering of wages does not create prosperity.
 This will not erect prosperity but employment reducing purchasing power.
 Exorbitant raising of wages is inflationary.

 Policy suggested in a simple format are such for inflation: 1.
 Reduce the money supply which will raise interest rates and decrease the demand for consumer goods.
 2. Reduce government expenditures decreasing total demand for consumer goods.
 3. Raise taxes or sell government securities to the public reducing the purchasing power of the public.